Adventure Tires for Motorcycle Travel: Ranked & Reviewed

 Rear Adventure Tires

 Below is a list of all the rear adventure and dual sport tires we tested during our travels, and a short review of each.
-Most of them were 130/80 17-inch tires mounted on our Suzuki DR650s.

-▶ Anakee Wild (Rear) - Michelin
+▶ Anakee Wild - Michelin

 We used this tire between New South Wales and Cape York.
 It provided good grip on pavement as well as off-road, even in loose surface conditions.